masa-finance/docs/docs/developers/cli/README.md

-  soul-name create <soulname> <duration>  Creates a new soul name soul-name burn <soulname>               Burns soul name that you own soul-name send <soulname> <receiver>    Sends a soul name to that you own to a receiver credit-score                            Credit Score Commands credit-score info                       Shows info about all Credit Scores credit-score list [options]             Lists your Credit Scores
+  soul-name create <soulname> <duration>  Creates a new soul name soul-name burn <soulname>               Burns soul name that you own soul-name send <soulname> <receiver>    Sends a soul name to that you own to a receiver soul-name show <soulname>               Shows info about a Soul Name credit-score                            Credit Score Commands credit-score info                       Shows info about all Credit Scores credit-score list [options]             Lists your Credit Scores